-Last year, my friend Lorea and I were trying to crochet some hats.
-Our friend, Kathleen, had given us directions during a Farm Women Exchange meeting, and we were attempting to put those lessons in practice.
-While sitting there, I questioned whether or not we could learn to make dishrags similar to the ones I knit.
-A day or two later, Lorea had crocheted me a dishrag.
+Last year, my friend Lorea and I were learning how to crochet hats.
+Our friend, Kathleen, gave us directions during a Farm Women Exchange meeting, and we were attempting to put those lessons in practice.
+While sitting there, I questioned whether or not we could learn to make dishcloths similar to the ones I knit.
+A day or two later, Lorea had crocheted me a dishcloth.
 It was too cute!

-However – I only got to use it once as what it was meant to be.
+I only used it once as what it was meant to be.
 The Country Boy found it in the towel drawer one morning, and pulled it out to use as a draining towel for his freshly washed coffee cup.
 Next thing I know, he had knives, a thermos and other just washed odds and ends all crowded on that tiny square.
-So a couple of weeks ago, I hit Lorea up, and asked her to make me another one (her crochet skills are SO much better than mine!), only I wanted this one bigger.
+So asked Lorea to make me another one (her crochet skills are SO much better than mine!), only I wanted this one bigger.
 She amazes me.
 Instead of grabbing a fresh skein of yarn, she went searching for all those bits and pieces of yarn that were left over from other projects.
 Next thing I know, I have a colorful, perfectly sized new draining mat – and I get to use the other one for its intended purposes!

 It got me to thinking.
 How often do I use bits and pieces of things around the house to create a single item?
 I know quilters don’t throw away even a square inch of fabric.
 Lorea and I use the strips of fabric left over from cutting squares for throws to make woven rag rugs.
 Break a plate?
 A glass?
 Save the larger pieces and learn how to create Mosaic masterpieces.